-Just like us, dogs cough to get rid of things they have breathed in (such as dust and germs).
-But dogs explore the world by sniffing and this means they can easily pick up bacteria and viruses and pass them on to other dogs.
+Just like us, dogs cough to get rid of things they have breathed in (such as dust and germs), but dogs explore the world by sniffing and this means they can easily pick up bacteria, parasites and viruses and pass them on to other dogs.

 There are many possible reasons why your dog might be coughing.
 Some causes of coughing in dogs may resolve themselves while many require veterinary treatment.
 If you are concerned about your dog’s cough contact your vet or find your nearest emergency.

 Here, we explain more about these possible causes of dog coughing and what to do to help your dog.

 When should I call the vet for my dog’s coughing?

 You know your dog best and if you’re worried about their health you should contact your vet or your nearest emergency vet right away.

 Contact your vet immediately if: